gretelai/navigator-helpers/README.md

 # Navigator Helpers 🚀

-Navigator Helpers is a Python library for augmenting training data via synthetic data generation for large language models (LLMs) via Gretel Navigator.
-It leverages techniques such as diverse instruction and response generation, and an AI alignment process as described in the WizardLM-2 paper, to iteratively enhance data quality.
+Gretel Navigator is a compound AI-based system for generating high quality synthetic data generation that can be used for training AI and LLMs.
+Navigator leverages techniques such as diverse instruction and response generation, and an AI alignment process to iteratively enhance data quality.
 The system integrates multiple LLMs in a co-teaching and self-improvement process, generating diverse and high-quality synthetic instructions, responses, and leverages evaluations for quality, adherence, toxicity, and bias.

 ## Installation